khots/catissue-idp-authentication-manager/README.md

 ===========================================================

-The caTissue IDP Authentication Manager is used by caTissue Suite for IDP integration.
+The caTissue IDP Authentication Manager is used by caTissue Suite for IDP integration. caTissue IDP Authentication Manager is an Open Source project.
+It is written in Java using caGrid, Apache Commons, Hibernate, Spring framework technologies.

 The caTissue IDP Authentication Manager is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.